aburgh/Disk-Arbitrator/README.markdown

 ## Downloads

-You can find links to compiled executables on the [Downloads](https://github.com/aburgh/Disk-Arbitrator/wiki/Downloads) wiki page.
+You can find links to compiled executables on the [releases](https://github.com/aburgh/Disk-Arbitrator/releases) page.

 ## Quick Start